WPD bomb squad investigates ‘suspicious devices’ in Winfield

 “Out of an abundance of caution,” members of the Wichita Police Department bomb squad were called in to investigate.
 During the investigation, three small items were collected and will be investigated further.

-The Winfield Police Department also wants to remind the pubic that if the see any item that is either suspicious or dangerous to leave the item alone and call 911.
+The Winfield Police Department also wants to remind the pubic that if they see any item that is either suspicious or dangerous to leave the item alone and call 911.

 An investigation is ongoing.